-Fig. 1.
-Cross section of seven-wire strands showing a king wire and six outer wires present, and transgranular cracks can occur at stress levels of approximately 0.6 times the ultimate strength.
-In addition, Trejo et al. (2009b) observed that the time-variant loss in $C{T,SS}$ could be as high as 27% more than the corresponding loss in $C{T,US}$.
-These studies indicate that $C{T,SS}$ could be significantly different from $C{T,\rm US}$ when exposed to corrosive environments.
+&lt;sup>4Associate Professor, Dept. of Civil and Environmental Engineering, Univ. of Illinois at Urbana Champaign, 205 N. Mathews Ave., Urbana, present, and transgranular cracks can occur at stress levels of approximately 0.6 times the ultimate strength.
+In addition, Trejo et al. (2009b) observed that the time-variant loss in $C{T,SS}$ could be as high as 27% more than the corresponding loss in $C{T, \mathrm{US}}$ .
+These studies indicate that $C{T.SS}$ could be significantly different from $C{T,\mathrm{US}}$ when exposed to corrosive environments.
 Therefore, Pillai et al. (2010) developed a probabilistic model to predict $C{T,SS}$ (denoted as US-SS model).
 This model was developed using the experimental data from the exposure and the tension testing of unstressed and stressed strands performed by Trejo et al. (2009a).
 Modification of the US-SS model to suit the exposure conditions, which were not studied by Trejo et al. (2009a), requires additional cumbersome and expensive testing of strands.
-A less cumbersome and less expensive approach is to predict the stressed-strand capacity, $C{T,SS}$, as a function of unstressed wire capacity, $C{T,UW}$.
+A less cumbersome and less expensive approach is to predict the stressed-strand capacity, $C{T,SS}$ , as a function of unstressed wire capacity, $C{T,UW}$ .
 Before discussing this modeling approach, a discussion is provided on why the exposure and tension testing of unstressed and stressed strands is more expensive and cumbersome than the exposure and tension testing of unstressed wires.